EDM Festival Packing List 2026: Camping Festival Essentials to Thrive (Not Just Survive)

 Small battery-powered fan

-Pro tip: invest in a good camping tent, ideally a blackout one, so you can sleep during the day in a cool, dark space.
+Pro tip: Invest in a good camping tent, ideally a blackout one, so you can sleep during the day in a cool, dark space.

 Must-Have Festival Hygiene Products

-You don’t need a full shower setup.
-You just need enough to feel human again.
+Dust, sweat, and long days add up quickly, and you'll feel it fast.
+You don’t need a full shower setup; just enough to feel human again.

 Festival hygiene essentials: